cben/model-view-self-modify/README.md

   Specifically, parametrizing inserted code should use safe templating rather than string interpolation to reduce risks of injection.
 - immutable semantics conductive to incremental re-computation.

-# Prior Art
+# More prior art

 The core idea is so simple that I'm sure many people independently discovered it before, but I'm not aware of an agreed upon term to search...

-Perhaps my main contribution will be "Model View Self-Modify", and the explanation by comparison to now widely understood MVU architecture.
+Perhaps my main contribution will be "Model View Self-Modify" name, and the explanation by comparison to now widely understood MVU architecture.

 - Typst aspires to be a better TeX, designed for fast incremental rendering.
 Typst creators used a very similar approach to make "interactive" games [icicle](https://typst.app/universe/package/icicle/) & [badformer](https://typst.app/universe/package/badformer/), where user types a sequence of WASD letters & documented is re-rendered each time.
 Also picked up in community [soviet-matrix package](https://github.com/YouXam/soviet-matrix) implementating Tetris.